lynxkite/lynxkite/README.md

 ## Big Data tests

 If you want to measure the effect of a code change on big data, run `make big-data-test` and create a new PR containing the new test results.
-These results are in `ecosystem\tests\results`.
+These results are in `ecosystem/tests/results`.
 There are four different data sets used by the performance tests labeled `small`, `medium`, `large` and `xlarge`.
 By default big data tests use the `medium` sized data set.